loulai/Creating_Instagram/README.md

 ---
 Ideally, my version of Instagram will have all the features of the real Instagram.
 However, time and my current ability are limitations that filter what I *can* do from what I *want* to do.

-So I drew up this table that contains what I wish my Instagram has versus what I actually have.
-As I spend more time on this project and get more proficient at Rails, more features are added.
+So I drew up these tables to keep track of current features versus wish-list features.
+As I spend more time on this project and get more proficient at Rails, I will be updating this section to be concurrent with my application.

 Signing in: Current Features  | Wish-List Features